 In the new 52, Blackfire is queen of Tamaraneans, but is a prisoner to the race called the Blight.
 She trades Starfire into slavery as a treaty to protect her planet.
 Eventually, Starfire comes back when Tamaran is under siege thanks to Orn.
 Blackfire, pretending to be working with the Blight, tortures the captured Roy Harper.
 It is revealed that thanks to a crazy plan by Roy, he manages to free and teleport Blackfire and himself back to the ship where she reunites with Starfire and apologizes for what she did to her.
 The two sisters arm themselves and leave the ship preparing to rescue their home planet.
 Blackfire and Starfire attack the Blight and receive some assistance from Jason Todd and Roy and Kori's old crew.
 In the midst of battle Komand'r gets a spear thrown through her stomach.
 In the moment of anger, Starfire goes nova and levels the area destroying a huge portion of the Blight and she defeats the Blight leader.
 After a week of the battle, Blackfire still week, is helped to her thrown by her sister.
 The two share a moment saying they love each other and forgive each other for their past deeds.
 In her thoughts, Blackfire hopes to herself that the Blight leader was right in fearing the gathering of the Thirteen and Blackfire will sacrifice her sister if she has to.

 Powers and Abilities

 Blackfire possesses the powers of the Tamaraneans, which include super strength, stamina, and durability.
 Tamaraneans also have the ability to fly, but she lost this ability when she was young due to an illness.
-Thanks to the experiments done by the Psions, like her sister Starfire, she can project energy from her hands as star bolts.
+Thanks to the experiments done by the Psions she, like her sister Starfire, can project stellar energy from her hands as star bolts.
 Later after re-experimentation she would regain her lost powers along with the ability to fly.